 The Women Partners of Bisexual Men Service has been operated by Leichhardt Women’s Community Health Centre since 2000 and is funded by NSW Health.
-It’s a state-wide service that provides individual and group counselling to women partners of men who may be having sexual experiences or feeling attracted to other men.
-Our staff have 24 years experience combined and maintain the highest standards of professionalism and confidentiality.
-In the 16 years the service has been managed by Leichhardt, over 2,100 women have used the counselling and support services.
+It’s the state-wide service that provides individual and group counselling to women partners of men who may be having sexual experiences or feeling attracted to other men.
+Our staff have 26 years experience combined and maintain the highest standards of professionalism and confidentiality.
+In the 16 years the service has been managed by Leichhardt, over 2,500 women have used the counselling and support services.

-Client feedback is overwhelmingly positive, with 96 percent of women reporting increased self-esteem and ability to make decisions.
+Client feedback is positive, with 94 percent of women reporting increased self-esteem and ability to make decisions.

 The service continues to experience high demand each year with women from across metropolitan and regional NSW seeking assistance.